-Alternatively, one could re-estimate the model following the routine above to incorporate search data, but ignore rejections.
-To illustrate the bias that this would induce, we re-estimate our model without rejections by imposing that $p_h = p_l = \lambda = 1$.
-Doing so reduces the estimated mean of the search cost distribution to 15.4bp, around half our baseline estimate of 29.7bp.
-The estimated standard deviation of search costs falls to 7.5bp.
+search cost distribution to 15.4bp, around half our baseline estimate of 29.7bp.
+The estimated 1 standard deviation of search costs falls to 7.5bp.
 Intuitively, without modeling rejection, the estimator confuses borrowers who are frequently rejected with low search cost borrowers, as both groups accumulate many searches.
-In sum, not accounting for rejection overestimates search cost if only price and quantity data are used, but underestimates them when search data are added.
+In sum, not accounting for rejection overestimates search cost if only price and quantity data are used, but underestimates them when search data is added.

-As detailed in the Supplemental Appendix, these results are qualitatively Robustness. robust to various alternative estimation choices.
+Robustness - As detailed in the Appendix, these results are qualitatively robust to various alternative estimation choices.
 First, we estimate only using observations with no more than 6 inquiries, fearing high inquiry counts could be due to some sort of measurement error.
 Doing so leads to an estimate of average search cost of 22.5bp and screening technology $p_h - p_l$ of 0.57.
-It is unsurprising that arbitrarily cutting the distribution of search at a low level leads to higher estimated approval probabilities for low types; nevertheless, we find it heartening that each of these estimations yields qualitatively similar estimated search costs and a substantial role for application rejection.
-Second, we re-estimate the model allowing for parametric measurement error in the application data inquiry counts as described in Appendix D. The mean search cost is estimated to range between 19.3bp and 32.8bp, while the screening technology $p_h - p_l$ ranges from 0.52 to 0.60, depending on the amount of measurement error we assume.38 Finally, we re-estimate the model on the sample of observably rarely-rejected borrowers.
-Consistent with intuition, we find that 99% of these borrowers are high type, both high and low types repay their loans with a greater than 90% probability, the variance of offered rates is larger than in the full sample at 0.72, and average search costs are similar amongst this group as in the full sample.
+It is unsurprising that arbitrarily cutting the distribution of search at a low level leads to higher estimated approval probabilities for low types; nevertheless, we find it heartening that each of these estimations yield qualitatively similar estimated search costs and a substantial role for application rejection.
+Second, we re-estimate the model allowing for parametric measurement error in the application data inquiry counts as described in Appendix D. The mean search cost is estimated to range between 19.3bp and 32.8bp, while the screening technology $p_h - p_l$ ranges from 0.52 to 0.60, 15 depending on the amount of measurement error we assume.38 Finally, we re-estimate the model 16 on the sample of observably rarely-rejected borrowers.
+Consistent with intuition, we find that 99% of these borrowers are high-type, both high- and low-types repay their loans with a greater than 90% probability, the variance of offered rates is larger than in the full sample at 0.72, and average search costs are similar amongst this group as in the full sample.